CICS: History

 For the next few years, CICS was developed in Palo Alto and was considered a less important "smaller" product than IMS which IBM then considered more strategic.
 Customer pressure kept it alive, however.
 When IBM decided to end development of CICS in 1974 to concentrate on IMS, the CICS development responsibility was picked up by the IBM Hursley site in the United Kingdom, which had just ceased work on the PL/I compiler and so knew many of the same customers as CICS.
-The core of the development work continues in Hursley today alongside contributions from labs in India, China, Russia, Australia, and the United States.
+The core of the development work continues in Hursley today alongside contributions from IBM labs in India and the United States.

 Early evolution

 CICS originally only supported a few IBM-brand devices like the 1965 IBM 2741 Selectric (golf ball) typewriter-based terminal.
 The 1964 IBM 2260 and 1972 IBM 3270 video display terminals were widely used later.

 In the early days of IBM mainframes, computer software was free – bundled at no extra charge with computer hardware.
 The OS/360 operating system and application support software like CICS were "open" to IBM customers long before the open-source software initiative.
 Corporations like Standard Oil of Indiana (Amoco) made major contributions to CICS.

 The IBM Des Plaines team tried to add support for popular non-IBM terminals like the ASCII Teletype Model 33 ASR, but the small low-budget software development team could not afford the $100-per-month hardware to test it.
 IBM executives incorrectly felt that the future would be like the past, with batch processing using traditional punch cards.

 IBM reluctantly provided only minimal funding when public utility companies, banks and credit-card companies demanded a cost-effective interactive system (similar to the 1965 IBM Airline Control Program used by the American Airlines Sabre computer reservation system) for high-speed data access-and-update to customer information for their telephone operators (without waiting for overnight batch processing punch card systems).

 When CICS was delivered to Amoco with Teletype Model 33 ASR support, it caused the entire OS/360 operating system to crash (including non-CICS application programs).
 The majority of the CICS Terminal Control Program (TCP – the heart of CICS) and part of OS/360 had to be laboriously redesigned and rewritten by Amoco Production Company in Tulsa Oklahoma.
 It was then given back to IBM for free distribution to others.